-Polymer notes last at least two and a half times longer than paper notes which make them more environmentally friendly FEATURES CLEAR WINDOW: There is a clear window in the banknote which you can see through.
-RAISED PRINT: The banknotes have the 2 characteristic raised print in places across the note which gives the notes a tactile quality.
-3 EMBOSSED NUMERAL: You will see a small number which is the value of the note which you can also feel with your finger tips.
-4 IRIDESCENCE: There is a shiny printed pattern on the notes which can be clearly seen when you move the note around.
-5 SPARK®: There is an area of shiny metallic ink which changes colour as you move the note around.
-MICROTEXT: When you look closely at the 6 notes with a magnifying glass, there are some areas which appear as plain print or a solid line, are in fact very small print.
-7 UV PRINTING: When you look at the notes under ultra-violet (UV) light, you will see there are areas of the note that appear as a single colour in daylight but as two separate colours that glow.
+Polymer notes last at least two and a half times longer than paper notes which make them more environmentally friendly FEATURES - CLEAR WINDOW: There is a clear window in the banknote which you can see through. - RAISED PRINT: The banknotes have the characteristic raised print in places across the note which gives the notes a tactile quality. - 3 TACTILE FEATURE: There are two arrangements of four dots in a square formation, enabling physical identification for the visually impaired. - IRIDESCENCE: There is a shiny printed pattern on the notes which can be clearly seen when you move the note around. - SPARK®: There is an area of shiny metallic ink which changes colour as you move the note around. - MICROTEXT: When you look closely at the notes with a magnifying glass, there are some areas which appear as plain print or a solid line that are in fact very small print. - UV PRINTING: When you look at the notes under ultra-violet (UV) light, you will see there are areas of the note that appear as a single colour in daylight but as two separate colours that glow.
 If in doubt, compare the note to one that you know is genuine.
 The note should feel smoother than a paper note, though this will reduce over time.
-LOOK • FEEL • TILT • CHECK \\ BANK OF SCOTLAND
+LOOK • FEEL • TILT • CHECK BANK OF SCOTLAND